Roosters storm home to beat Eels in game of year

 )

-In a game that lived up to the hype, the Roosters fought back to beat the Eels 24-10.
+In a game that lived up to the hype, the Roosters defeated the Eels 24-10.

 👓 View full article